philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 <a id="1">[1]</a>
-F. Serhan Daniş and A. Teoman Naskali and A. Taylan Cemgil and Cem Ersoy An Indoor Localization Dataset and Data Collection Framework with High Precision Position Annotation Submitted to Pervasive and Mobile Computing.
+F. Serhan Daniş and A. Teoman Naskali and A. Taylan Cemgil and Cem Ersoy An Indoor Localization Dataset and Data Collection Framework with High Precision Position Annotation *Submitted to Pervasive and Mobile Computing.*

-### bibtex
 @ARTICLE{danis2021pmc,
   author={F. Serhan Daniş and A. Teoman Naskali and A. Taylan Cemgil and Cem Ersoy}, journal={SUBMITTED to Pervasive and Mobile Computing},